The Best Soil for Carrots: 6 Steps for a Successful Harvest

 While straight carrots might not taste any better than crooked or forked ones, they sure are easier to harvest and handle in the kitchen—not to mention a better sell at market.
-And no farmer enjoys tossing pest-damaged carrots on to the compost pile.
+And no farmer enjoys tossing pest-damaged carrots onto the compost pile.
 While less-than-perfect carrots aren’t the end of the world, growing straight, pest-free roots isn’t as difficult as you might think.
 Here are six soil-management tasks to ensure your best carrot crop yet.
+If you’re looking for carrot seeds, try Jung Seeds.

-Depending on the variety, carrots can plunge down 7 or 8 inches into the soil.
+Depending on the variety, carrots can plunge 7 or 8 inches into the soil.
 This means that for straight, uniform roots, a deep seed bed is an absolute necessity.
-Carrots grow best in loose, friable soil tilled to a depth of 10 to 12 inches, and because they’ll fork when they hit an obstacle, removing rocks and debris from the soil is a must.
+The best soil for carrots should be loose, friable soil tilled to a depth of 10 to 12 inches, and because they’ll fork when they hit an obstacle, removing rocks and debris from the soil is a must.

 2. Fertilize with Phosphorus